-You can’t see that Kira also compensated a lot through her neck and lumbar spine to attempt to get more out of her shoulder, which is a pretty common compensation for someone who lacks overhead shoulder mobility.
+You can’t see that Kira also compensated a lot through her neck and lumbar spine to attempt to get more out of her shoulder.
+We see this a lot in someone who lacks overhead shoulder mobility.

 So, not only was Kira not able to use her shoulder, but she was also more likely to use her back, neck, or elbow every time she went to use her shoulder.

 You’re Not Stuck, But You Have Been Led To Believe That.

 Most people in Kira’s shoes feel like there is nothing they can do to improve their situation, and their doctors give some pretty substandard advice in these situations.